Friday, April 12, 2024

 Buckeye Ranch Brainstorming Meeting

-On Friday, February 23, 2024, OHIO YAB Youth Ambassador came to Buckeye Ranch in person to brainstorm about ways that community members can support current and former foster youth.
+On Friday, February 23, 2024, OHIO YAB Youth Ambassador Karimah Addison Bolding came to Buckeye Ranch in person to discuss ways that community members can support current and former foster youth.
+She was supported by foster care alumni Lisa Dickson and Ruth-Ann Jones-Thompson.

 During the meeting, we shared a menu of ways that community members can help improve outcomes for the foster care population, which was created previously by members of the OHIO YAB.